 Cheltenham is just a few weeks away now and we’re getting in the mood by looking back over some of the greatest moments in the festival’s history.

-It’s invoked some incredible memories that’ll last forever and with Cheltenham betting tips favourites Might Bite and Native River looking to make history of their own, we run down the best moments in Cheltenham Festival history…
+It’s invoked some incredible memories that’ll last forever and with Thatsagoal betting tips favourites Might Bite and Native River looking to make history of their own, we run down the best moments in Cheltenham Festival history…

 Best Mate Wins Three Gold Cups

 Best Mate made history back in 2004 winning his third successive Gold Cup in an incredible win that matched the record of the great Arkle.

 Ridden by Jim Culloty it was thought the feat would be impossible in the modern era, but Best Mate proved everyone wrong and ran to victory, just pipping Sir Rembrandt, a 25/1 shot, to the post in one of the most thrilling meets of the noughties.

 Kauto Star is the only horse in history to win four consecutive King George VI Chase meets, winning it overall five times.